tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ### Turning a State-Machine into Code with Event Listeners

 The typical way to add interaction to web-pages and other UIs has historically been by adding Event Listeners to the UI elements for which we want interactive behaviour.
-In software engineering terms it's typically referred to as the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern) (not to be confused with the "Observable" FRP abstraction we have been discussing).
+In software engineering terms it’s typically referred to as the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern) (not to be confused with the “Observable” FRP abstraction we have been discussing).

 Here’s an event-driven code fragment that provides such dragging for some SVG element `draggableRect` that is a child of an SVG canvas element referred to by the variable `svg`: